SeanJM/flatman-client/README.md

 #### El Methods / Dom Manipulation / select ([top](#table-of-contents))

-Proves an interface to select text ranges and get the selected text range in an input.
+Provides an interface to select text ranges and get the selected text range in an input.

 Query
 ```javascript